 |PATH||This represents the path for each column in the ECDA column set.
 This defaults to $..

 In s-Server, messages (typically in message queues such as Kafka) may be tagged with AVRO schema fingerprints.
-Those fingerprints will be matched with that for the AVRO_SCHEMA_FILE.
-Messages will be skipped if fingerprints don't match that of the AVRO_SCHEMA_FILE.
+Those fingerprints (schema IDs) will be matched against the schema found at AVRO_SCHEMA_LOCATION.
+Messages will be discarded if the fingerprints don't match.

 This section describes data type mappings between Avro types and SQL types.